steciuk/periodic-table/README.md

 - As the components library, use [Angular Material](https://material.angular.io/).
 - Use Angular 18.2.2.
+- Data received from the mock should be stored in the application state.
+- Subscription management should be handled by the framework as much as possible.
+Use `.subscribe()` only when necessary.
+- Use [RxAngular](https://www.rx-angular.io/) for handling observables.

 ## Extra features
 In addition to the original requirements, I decided to expand on the task by adding some extra features.